 Today, Faverjon belongs to a new generation of Californian designers, craftspeople and homeowners who are determined to preserve and promote the legacy of the man they consider to be Los Angeles’s finest forgotten modernist.
 To say that they have rediscovered Wear (pronounced “wee-a”) would be an overstatement; he was never discovered in the first place.
-A high-school dropout from Windsor in Ontario, Wear, who died in 2011, showed little interest in architecture until he returned from flying Mosquito bombers in the Second World War and took a Canadian Royal Air Force aptitude test that steered him into the field.
+Hailing from Windsor in Ontario, Wear, who died in 2011, showed little interest in architecture until he returned from flying Mosquito bombers in the Second World War and took a Canadian Royal Air Force aptitude test that steered him into the field.
 Wear first encountered Wright’s work at the University ofToronto.
 He was so “blown away”, according to daughter Hannah Wear, an architect herself, that organic design became “the doctrine of his life”.

 In 1952,Wear came to California from Boston, where he’d helped to restore Henry Hobson Richardson’s Trinity Church.Two years later he rented a cabin in Topanga, a bohemian enclave that would soon attract the likes of Woody Guthrie and Neil Young.
 Before long, Wear’s neighbour, Dr George R Anderson, hired the fledgling architect to transform his own modest bungalow into the masterpiece that Faverjon now calls home.

 “From the start there was a right way to do everything,” says Hannah.
 “It could make [Earl] hard to live with but it also made him such a master.
 He built everything himself.
 Entire houses.
 He invented his own desert concrete.
 He’d demand a box of a client’s favourite laundry detergent so he could design a custom cabinet for it.
 He was pissed off when he got older and could no longer see the 1/64th-inch [4mm] mark on his tape measure.”

 Wear’s standards were so exacting that he managed to complete only nine houses during his 30-year career.
-There’s the early Bud and Joan Ware House, just up the street from Faverjon, with its swooping roofline and sharp triangular clerestory;the Fong and Lorraine Jing House of 1958, a dramatic wood and white-brick cantilever hovering above a Mount Washington hillside; the 1980 Shubin House, now owned by Scottish actor Gerard Butler and nearly destroyed in the 2018 Malibu wildfires; and the architect’s own house in Topanga, its towering concrete fireplace inlaid with a vine-like motif of local stone.
+There’s the early Bud and Joan Ware House, just up the street from Faverjon, with its swooping roofline and sharp triangular clerestory;the Fong and Lorraine Jing House of 1958, a dramatic wood and concrete cantilever hovering above a Mount Washington hillside; the 1980 Shubin House, now owned by Scottish actor Gerard Butler and nearly destroyed in the 2018 Malibu wildfires; and the architect’s own house in Topanga, its towering concrete fireplace inlaid with a vine-like motif of local stone.
 No attempts were made to photograph or publicise any of them.
 “He absolutely abhorred any kind of vanity,” says Hannah.
 “In fact he was anti-publicity.
 He really didn’t care what people thought.”
 As a resultWear’s houses represent the only remaining testament to his genius – a fragile record, forever a few heedless remodels away from oblivion.

 Faverjon and her fellowWear devotees are determined to not let that happen.
 The former owner of the Anderson House painted overWear’s signature redwood and repanelled the interior with knotty pine; Faverjon spent years sourcing rare old-growth timber to replace any woodwork that was too far gone to strip and refinish.

 At the Fong House, previous owner Brian Moore, an estate agent, completed a decade-long restoration that preserved nearly all of its period details before passing the baton to John Gray, a TV producer who overhauled its leaking roof and refreshed its redwood siding.
 Next, Gray plans to refabricate Wear’s lost custom furniture.
 Meanwhile, Hannah – who served as a chief associate of Frank Lloyd Wright’s grandson, Eric, before founding Topanga’s Design Integration Group – has sensitively updated several of her father’s houses.

 Not while he was alive, at least.
-But up the road on a recent autumn afternoon, the air orange with smoke and ash from fires to the north, Faverjon and her boyfriend, Ryan Soniat, a restoration specialist, are discussing their plans to undo earlier kitchen and bathroom remodels.
+But up the road on a recent afternoon, the air orange with smoke and ash from fires to the north, Faverjon and her fiancé Ryan Soniat, a restoration specialist, are discussing their plans to undo earlier kitchen and bathroom remodels.
 They plan to mimic the original cabinetry and fixtures from Gray’s place across town.
 “You have to be humble,” says Soniat as he gazes atWear’s monolithic hearth from his seat on the long low built-in sofa.
 “If you change something, the architect’s purest vision goes away.
 And it goes away forever.”